Credit Repair: Fixing inaccuracies in your Consumer Credit Report

 Negative Marks and the right to add a 'Consumer Statement' to your file:

-An example of this could be that you have a lot of enquiries on your credit files which creditors deem as high risk.
-Your consumer statement could explain the reason being that you were shopping for the best rate and ended up getting a lot of enquiries on your credit file.
-A change in address could end up in some bills getting delayed in payment or a settlement of a disputed sum of money with a creditor might still show up as an amount owing or the balance being charged off.
-All of this could mean negative history for which a 'consumer statement' from you could help keep you in good credit standing.
+An example of this could be that you have a lot of inquiries on your credit files, which creditors deem high-risk.
+Your consumer statement could explain the reason, being that you were shopping for the best rate and ended up getting a lot of inquiries on your credit file.
+A change in address could result in some bills getting delayed in payment, or a settlement of a disputed sum of money with a creditor might still show up as an amount owing or the balance being charged off.
+All of this could mean a negative history for which a 'consumer statement' from you could help keep you in good credit standing.

 Speak to your creditor.